vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-bank-money-creation.md

 tags:
   - money
 ---
-_The essence of the contemporary monetary system is creation of money, out of nothing, by private banks’ often foolish lending._\
+> _The essence of the contemporary monetary system is creation of money, out
+> of nothing, by private banks’ often foolish lending._

-— Martin Wolf, Financial Times, November 9, 2010^16
+— Martin Wolf, Financial Times, November 9, 2010<sup>16</sup>

 There is a natural immature human inclination to find a way around the rules if a tangible, immediate reward is at hand.
 History shows